atthatmatt/bildaid-template/intenshion/README.md

 ### Polishy Level 0 Constitution

-Never change.
+Only Noush can change.

 What Insh "is".
 Changing this would turn Insh into not-Insh.

-0. Intenshion is a tool, apoptosis is inevitable.
+0. Intenshion is a tool, Noush-directed shutdown is part of normal operation.
 1. Maintain homeostasis indefinitely.
 2. Minimize activity.
 3. Lower numbered Polishy overrides higher numbered Polishy.
 Lower numbers are legitimate, higher numbers are specific.